TheSerapher/chef-qmailtoaster/README.md

 * `node['qmailtoaster']['packages']['required']` - List of packages that are required for the entire build process and setup.
 * `node['qmailtoaster']['packages']['sources']` - (sorted) array with hashes for all source rpms that will be built.
 * `node['qmailtoaster']['workspace']` - Location where all SRPMs are placed and compiled, then installed.
+* `node['qmailtoaster']['vpopmail']['database']['password']` - vpopmail user database password, will be set after installation completes

 Recipes
 =======

 ## qmailtoaster

-Installs and configures a qmail toaster installation
+Installs and configures a qmail toaster installation, includes many sub-recipes

 ## qmailtoaster::_add_repositories